San Nicolas rebirth illustration · murals returning color to the town

 No saint ever set foot here

 The real story doesn't start in a church.
-It starts with land — and one man who owned a great deal of it, long before the refinery, the boom, or the murals.
-His story is stitched into the town in a way that's still physically visible today, on a building that thousands of tourists walk past without a second glance.
+And that's nearly all we can say, because the answer is still physically visible today, painted on a building that thousands of tourists walk past without a second glance.

 Here's what we can tell you without ruining it: